 - Help volunteers collect credible water quality data for the public, schools, and state agencies

-- Provide water quality education and resources for the public to monitor Utah's lakes and streams
+- Provide water quality education and resources to give the public skills to monitor Utah's lakes and streams

 - Maintain a motivated volunteer monitoring network by providing continual support and feedback